Here are four tips to make sure you get the best rate possible on a refi.

 Companies know you don’t want to go through the trouble of shopping around — and they’re taking advantage.
-A Canadian government agency, the Office of the Superintendent of Financial Institutions, reported in January that lenders offer their returning clients rates that are 0.09% higher on average than rates available elsewhere.
+A Canadian government agency, the Office of the Superintendent of Financial Institutions, found that lenders offer their returning clients rates that are 0.09% higher on average than rates available elsewhere.

 Even that difference — applied to a $400,000 mortgage with a 20-year amortization at 2.25% versus 2.34% — would save you $1,651 in interest over five years.
 But that’s just the average.